Olympus E-M1 II vs Panasonic GX7

 - More affordable: Was introduced into a lower priced category (50 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in August 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M1 II is the clear winner of the match-up (20 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M1 II is the clear winner of the match-up (22 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Olympus E-M1 II vs Panasonic GX7